 While there are 10 Democrats for every Republican among professors over the age of 65, the ratio balloons to 22.7 to 1 among scholars under the age of 36, indicating the ideological disparity could continue to grow as more senior professors are pushed out and replaced by a new generation of scholars.

 Teachers have our children, on average, from 175-180 days out of the year.
-They are the only people to whom we send our children on an almost daily basis and have no idea what they are really telling them behind our backs.
-Some states even have policies where teachers can help their students to do things (like get an abortion) without the knowledge or consent of the parent that may not think that a good idea.
+They are the only people to whom we send our children on an almost daily basis and have no idea what they’re being told behind our backs.
+Some states even have policies where teachers can help their students to do things (like get an abortion) without the knowledge or consent of the parent that may not think it a good idea.

-There was a time, seemingly long ago, when we assume only the best and brightest were brought into classrooms to teach.
-Unfortunately, we’re seeing more and more that this is not the case.
+There was a time, seemingly long ago, when we assumed only the best and brightest were brought into classrooms to teach.
+Most teachers love their job.

 Whenever we see young people behaving badly, it’s always easy to blame parents and more times than not, it is a reflection of bad parenting.
 But if you think about it, who do children really spend most of their waking hours with?
-It’s not the parents but with their teachers and these young intolerants are the ones who’ll be forming public policy on a generational basis with the limited thinking they were taught to accept and now bully the public with.
+It’s not the parents but with teachers and now these young intolerants are the ones who’ll be forming public policy on a generational basis with the limited thinking they were taught to accept and now bully the public with.

-Despite what we’re always told by teachers, that their priority is “the children” and it’s not about the money, they are the first to strike for more pay and by doing so, leave millions of parents scrambling for sitters on short notice as to keep their young ones off the streets unsupervised because taxpayer-funded schools are closed.
+Despite our always being told by teachers that their priority is “the children” and it’s not about the money, they are the first to strike for more pay and by doing so, leave millions of parents scrambling for sitters on short notice as to keep their young ones off the streets unsupervised because taxpayer-funded schools are closed due to strikes.

 Questionably-qualified, partisan academics are the greatest threat to America because the children they’re unleashing on the world are only as good as how they were taught.

 But they know a whole lot about sexual orientation and at a very young age.

 2013: The U.S. ranks 17th in educational performance